Accessibility Toolbar

 What support can Allsorts offer to parents/carers and families?

-Our Family Service, which started in 2013, is continuing to grow and develop in terms of the range of support we offer.
+Our Parents & Carers Service, which started in 2013, is continuing to grow and develop in terms of the range of support we offer.
 Our primary focus is on connecting people with our growing community of parents/carers and families that are supporting an LGBT+ child or young person in their family.
 We strongly believe in the power of peer support and we are here to facilitate that.

 Some people involved in this community have been involved for many years, and can provide you with valuable information, advice and peer support based on their lived experience.

 We also provide one-to-one support sessions for any family member of an LGBT+ child or young person.
-You can find out more about our family service or make a referral here.
+You can find out more about our Parents & Carers Service or make a referral here.

 How do I get involved?